-A children’s museum, petting zoo or kid’s fitness center are fun venues for your kiddo’s birthday party.
+A children’s museum, Chuck E. Cheese, a petting zoo or kid’s fitness center are fun venues for your kiddo’s birthday party.
 But why not give the coffee table a shove and turn your home into birthday party central?

 Home birthday party perks